undeadwanderer/undead-userscripts/README.md

 Everything except for **tabun-filters** is under **Creative Commons BY-NC-SA 4.0**, **tabun-filters** is under **WTFPL** as of how the original coder left it.

 ### Installation/updating:
 Open the script code and click "raw", your script manager should recognize it.
-I have yet to add autoupdate links into the code so you'll have to update the scripts manually for now.
+I have yet to add autoupdate links into the code so you'll have to update the scripts manually for now. [upd.: Looks like ViolentMonkey might fill in an update url when installing a script from the webpage so you might want to turn autoupdate of such a script off in case you need to edit the vars.]

 ### Scripts in this repo: